szczepanski/fr/readme.rst

 verbs
 ****

-.. list-table:: avoir/être - to be
+.. list-table:: avoir/être - to be (present)
    :widths: auto
-   :header-rows: 2
+   :header-rows: 1
    :align: right

-   * - singular
+   * - singular (en/fr)
-     - plural
+     - plural (en/fr)
-   * - en / formal / informal
-     - en / formal / informal
-   * - i / je
+   * - i am / je suis
-     - we / nous / on
+     - we are / nous sommes
-   * - you / vous / tu
+   * - you are / tu es
-     - you / vous
+     - you are/ vous êtes
-   * - he / il
+   * - he is / il est
-     - they(m) / ils
+     - they are (m) / ils sont
-   * - she / elle
+   * - she is / elle est
-     - they(f) / elles
+     - they are(f) / elles sont
+   * -
-   * - one / on
+     - they are(ifm) / on est
-     -

 ****
 vocabulary